-Course #: 08839 Credits: 1 PEIMS #: 13016700 Grades: 11-12 Students will continue the investiga accounting, including how it is imp as well as economic, financial, tec 5 social, legal, and ethical factors.
-St udents will reflect on this knowledge as they engage in varia accounting activities.
-Students will 9 financial information for use in management decision making.
-Students will use equations, graphical representations, accounting tools, spreadsheet soft systems in real-world situations to m aintain, monitor, control, and plan the use of financial recor ds.
-This course cannot be entered at mid-term.
+Course #: 08839 Credits: 1

+PEIMS #: 13016700 Grades: 11-12

+Students will continue the investigation of the accounting, including how it is impacted by ir as well as economic, financial, technological, social, legal, and ethical factors.
+Students will knowledge as they engage in various manag accounting activities.
+Students will formulate a financial information for use in management of Students will use equations, graphical represent accounting tools, spreadsheet software, and systems in real-world situations to maintain, mo field of industry standards international, reflect on this erial and cost and interpret decision making. ntations, accounting

+and plan the use of financial records.
+This cou entered at mid-term.

 Prerequisites: Accounting I

-Career Preparation I Extended (EXCAREE1)
+Career Preparation I Extended (EX CAREE1)

 Course #: 08958 Credits: 3

 PEIMS #: 12701305 Grades: 11-12

-This course provides opportunities for student learning experience that combines classroor paid business and industry employment experience prepares students with a variety of skills for a workplace.
-Career Preparation includes em- interview techniques, communication skills, fi budget activities, human relations, as well as related to a student's training station.
+This course provides opportunities for student learning experience that combines classroor paid business and industry employment exper prepares students with a variety of skills for a workplace.
+Career Preparation includes em interview techniques, communication skills, fi budget activities, human relations, as well as related to a student's training station.
 Prerequisites: None m instruction with eriences and fast-changing nployability skills, job inancial and